PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * DEBUG - guard code that should not be included in release builds
 * CORECLR - guard code that differs between Full CLR and CoreCLR
-* UNIX - guard code that is specific to Unix (Linux and Mac OS X)
+* UNIX - guard code that is specific to Unix (Linux and macOS)

 Any other preprocessor defines found in the source are used for one-off custom builds, typically to help debug specific scenarios.